winniewandia/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Group: no permission at all
 Other users: all the permissions
-"chmod 753 hello" sets the mode of hello to -rwxr-x-wx
+"chmod 753 hello" sets the mode of hello to -rwxr-x-wx "chmod --reference=olleh hello" sets the mode of the file hello the same as olleh’s mode